mobilemind/OpenInlets/README.md

 ## Source Code Notes

+The `src/` directory has human readable JavaScript, written in a way to facilitate testing.
+The `web\` directory has "uglified" code that has a `javascript:` URL protocol prefix and should be shorter.
 The `void'x.y.z'` at the end the bookmarklet URL code serves two purposes.

 1. It prevents the browser from navigating to another page when the bookmark is used.